Thom polynomials relative to prescribed maps around the boundary: Introduction

-The characteristic classes and coefficients depend on geometric category of singularities as shown in \cref{table:geometric-context}, and the substitution is the pull-back along the classifying map of the jet bundle $J^k(M, N)$ together with the graph map of $f$.
+Indeed, the characteristic classes $cl_i, cl'_j$ and coefficients $R$ depend on the geometric category of singularities as shown in \cref{table:geometric-context}; the substitution is the pull-back of $\Tp(\eta)$ along the classifying map of the $K$-jet bundle $J^K(M, N)$ together with the graph map of $f$ ($K$ is a sufficiently large integer).
 A large collection of computed polynomials can be found on Rim\'anyi's website~\cite{TPP}.